iejMac/GPTReview/README.md

 ## How to integrate into your repo:

-1.Add this workflow to your GitHub repository
+1. Add this workflow to your GitHub repository
 ```yaml
 name: Review PR with OpenAI GPT model